When I “decided” to become a public speaker, there were so many topics I wanted to speak about.

 A remarkable speech starts with a remarkable topic, and I recommend choosing only three speeches to focus on.

-I recently worked with a single mom who is one of my star mentoring clients in my Mompreneur Mastery program.
+I recently worked with a single mom who is one of my star mentoring clients in my Digital Entrepreneur Blueprint program.

 We were working on her three main signature speeches, and as we went through processes that helped her narrow down her choices, she ended up selecting the perfect topics, and she is now developing her speeches with clarity and confidence.

-Even though she felt like she was the only person in the face of the earth who would take “so long” in choosing three main topics, I assured her that this is a daunting task for everyone, and a very rewarding one; and I’m not speaking only about standing ovations!
+Even though she felt like she was the only person on the face of the earth who would take “so long” in choosing three main topics, I assured her that this is a daunting task for everyone.
+It’s also a very rewarding one, and I’m not speaking only about standing ovations!

 You will be surprised about how much overlap there is between what you know and what you love.